 Material and Eco-friendliness

 While this may not be important to every yogi, many people do take it into consideration.
-Most mats are made of PVC or rubber, which means that they are not ideal for those with latex allergies or who are conscientious of chemical exposure or environmental health.
+Most portable yoga mats are made of PVC or rubber, which means that they are not ideal for those with latex allergies or who are conscientious of chemical exposure or environmental health.